oxyplugins/oxy-class-act/readme.txt

 == Changelog ==

+= 1.4.5 - April 24, 2020 =
+* Fixed span element disappearing when any of the plugin's buttons are clicked.

+= 1.4.4 - April 20, 2020 =
+* Applied a fix to ensure that plugin's buttons do not appear when no element is selected.

 = 1.4.3 - April 15, 2020 =
 * Applied a fix to clear :before and :after when data is moved.